jagim/vet-cares-app/README.md

 ***

 ### [Description]
-Vet Patient Booking is an application designed specifically for veterinarians, facilitating appointment management and detailed patient registration.
-With an intuitive and friendly interface, VetTurnos allows veterinarians and administrative staff to coordinate appointments efficiently, ensuring timely and organized care for each pet.
+Veterinary Cares is an application designed specifically for veterinarians, facilitating appointment management and detailed patient registration.
+With an intuitive and friendly interface, allows veterinarians and administrative staff to coordinate appointments efficiently, ensuring timely and organized care for each pet.

 ### [Tech]
 - React